tinode/chat/docs/API.md

   id: "1a2b3", // string, client-provided message id, optional
   user: "new", // string, "new" to create a new user, default: current user, optional
   scheme: "basic", // authentication scheme for this account, required;
                // "basic" and "anon" are currently supported for account creation.
-The
-				// current implementation of the basic scheme does not allow changes to
-				// username.
   secret: btoa("username:password"), // string, base64 encoded secret for the chosen
               // authentication scheme; to delete a scheme use a string with a single DEL
               // Unicode character "\u2421"; "token" and "basic" cannot be deleted